bobbingwide/oik-sc-help/README.md

 This version matches the child plugin xyz in oik v1.17

 ## Changelog
+# 1.20.7
+* Changed: Support PHP 8.1 and PHP 8.2
+* Fixed: Add edd_get_option function if EDD not activated #8
+* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With Gutenberg 16.9.0
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 1.20.6
 * Changed: There've been a few changes I forgot to ship
 * Tested: With WordPress 5.7.1 and WordPress Multi Site